thaines/rfam/misc/readme.txt

-Counts a number of miscellaneous things that are also useful when setting up this system.
+A number of miscellaneous things that are also useful when setting up this system.
 Be warned they all contain paths that will need to be modified to match your particular setup - these are for people who know basic Linux admin:

 * backup.py - Simple Python script that performs a proper incremental backup using rsync with symlinks; to be called from a crontab file.